edhendoschem/UoL_Photonics/Tutorials/Python/TCP-IP and Bluetooth communication/TCP-IP and bluetooth communication.md

 And instead of using ip addresses, we need to know the MAC address of the server in the form nn:nn:nn:nn:nn:nn, where n can be either a number or a letter e.g 78:F8:2C:F0:2B:EC, and the port can be set to any number between 1 to 30

-<b>Note<\b>: Bluetooth socket works fine in linux, but on Windows it doesn't seem to work.
+<b>Note</b>: Bluetooth socket works fine in linux, but on Windows it doesn't seem to work.
 The module socket.AF_BLUETOOTH is
 missing.
 An alternative could be the pybluez library, but it isn't currently available for Python version 3.6 (14/09/2017)